DavidRasik/ourproject/Nová složka/README.md

-# ourproject velitel=DAvid the great👍
+# ourproject velitel=DAVID the great👍